 Students will be assigned samu (work practice), which includes tasks such as cooking, cleaning, and caring for our buildings and grounds.
 Yoga, breath work, and other body practices are a part of the daily schedule, as are personal and group study periods.
 Sesshin, a silent week of intensive practice and deep introspection, is held once a month during kessei.

 Learn more about the kessei experience as described by Abbess Emerita Shinge Roshi in this short video.

 We welcome applications from those whose aspirations, sincerity, and dedication are strong.
 Although the traditional length of kessei training is three months, shorter stays are possible.

-The fees for Kessei are $2,000 for the full three months; $1,600 for two months; $800 for one month; and $500 for two weeks.
-Scholarships are available.
-To apply, email the DBZ office (email@example.com) or call (845) 439-4566.
+The fees for kessei are $2,000 for the full three months; $1,500 for two months; $1,000 for one month; and $500 for two weeks.
+Experienced practitioners are welcome for shorter stays.
+No one will be turned away for lack of funds.
+To learn more or to apply for Spring Kessei, email the DBZ office at firstname.lastname@example.org.